 I said, “That’s impossible.”

 It was.
 He was doing excellent.
 He turned around.
-By the end of the 3 month program, he received the most improved award.
+By the end of the 3-month program, he received the most improved award.
 The success that my son received because of Brain Balance is phenomenal.
 There are no words to describe it.
-He went from being a kid who was almost expelled from school to a student who was graduating from eighth grade as the valedictorian of his class.
+He went from being a kid who was almost expelled from school to a student who was graduating from the eighth grade as the valedictorian of his class.

 - Theresa D., Brain Balance Parent